ansforge/interop-ig-fhir-ePrescription/nr-update-pages/ig/StructureDefinition-FrSimpleQuantityMedication.md

 | Draft as of 2025-12-29 | *Computable Name*:FrSimpleQuantityMedication |

-simple quantity datatype requiring a UCUM or EDQM code or no code (only unti)
+Simple quantity datatype requiring a UCUM or EDQM code or no code (only unit) SimpleQuantity avec des unités UCUM ou EDQM si un code est utilisé.

 **Utilisations:**